PaulApivat/thai_dishes/README.md

 - save to "edit_thai_dishes.csv"

+- _note_:

-- _note_: Discovered that hyper-linked text in the Description column did not get scrapped.
+1. Discovered that hyper-linked text in the Description column did not get scrapped.
 Must redo. `Done`
+2. Discovered that some text in the Thai_name column did not get propertly scrapped.
+Could redo (but already manually added missing words).

 # EDA